ARcKP98/BookShare_service/README.md

 * More genres of books which can be organised in their respective sections so the user only looks at books that are relevant to them.
 * Use an actual database to store books instead of a Google sheet for better data management.
 * Add a log to tracks users checkout and donation history to provide a more traditional library experience.
+* Allow user to restart the application without pressing the run program button.

 <br>